 While considering your plan options, if a Medicare Supplement Plan seems to fit your needs, consider future changes affecting Medicare Supplement Plans C and F.

-In 2020, under the Medicare Access and CHIP Reauthorization Act (MACRA), existing Medicare Supplement Plans C and F will be replaced by new plans that do not include the Medicare Part B deductible.
+Under the Medicare Access and CHIP Reauthorization Act (MACRA), existing Medicare Supplement Plans C and F have been replaced by new plans that do not include the Medicare Part B deductible.